F32Organization/Faithful32-1.12.2/README.md

 Flux Networks | Not Implemented | calculator / fluxnetworks / sonarcore
 Forestry | Textures from 1.10 | forestry
 FTBLib | Not Implemented | ftbl
-FTBUtilities | Not Implemeted | ftbu
+FTBUtilities | Not Implemented | ftbu
 Gadgetry Core | Not Implemented | gadgetrycore Gadgetry Machines | Not Implemented | gadgetrymachines Gendustry | Not Implemented | gendustry